FAQs

 We are currently looking to replace one of our toilets, but I have heard that the new toilet models do not flush properly and sometimes require multiple flushes to wash everything down.

-In 1994, a law was mandated by the federal government to regulate that the new toilets were to use no more than 1.6 gallons of water per flush.
-The manufacturers then had to develop a toilet that would properly clear the bowl and carry the waste to the septic system or the city sewer.
-The first models that were introduced were cause for complaint, so the manufacturers have developed new flushing technology and enlarged internal passageways, resulting in a properly functioning toilet.
-There is also a toilet known as a power flush commode which uses a pressurized tank to produce a surge of water that enters and clears the bowl of any waste.
-Although they are not as quiet as conventional models, they work well and are like commercial toilets.
+In 1994, a law was introduced by the federal government to regulate that new toilets were to use no more than 1.6 gallons of water per flush.
+The first models that were introduced were cause for complaint, so the manufacturers developed new flushing technology and enlarged internal passageways, resulting in a properly functioning toilet.
+There is a toilet known as a power flush commode which uses a pressurized tank to produce a surge of water that enters and clears the bowl of any waste.
+Although they are not as quiet, they work well and are like commercial toilets.

 We can see the toilet bubbling when we drain the tub, what would cause this?

-If you can hear or see the toilet bubbling when water is draining, then you may have a partial stoppage somewhere in the drain line.
-This could also mean your septic tank is full and would need to be drained by a septic company.
-However, if this is a common occurrence, then you might want to consider having a plumber run a sewer camera through your drain line to check for obstructions, a possible break in the line, or even root growth in your drain line.
+You may have a partial stoppage somewhere in the drain line.
+This could also mean your septic tank is full and needs to be drained.
+However, if this is a common occurrence, then you might want to consider having a plumber run a sewer camera through your drain line to check for obstructions, a possible break in the line, or root growth in your drain line.